rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 ## import

 `import` is the ethereum account to import.
-Only for `geth` nodes.
+Only for nodes running with `geth` or `parity` clients.

 During account creation, it will be encrypted with the password, and during import it will be unlocked using the same password.

 :snake: Nodes that import accounts can't enable HTTP RPC server, web socket server, or GraphQL server to prevent funds drainage if exposed to the internet.

-Account must be imported if the node is running go-ethereum client with `client: geth` wants to be a signer in proof of authority clique network.
+Account must be imported if the node is running with `geth` or `parity` clients wants to be a signer in proof of authority clique network.

 | Syntax      | Type |  Description |
 | ----------- |------| ----------- |